-Method Summary Sample Documentation Referenced Procedures: RCRA Ground-Water Monitoring Draft Technical Guidance (EPA 1992, 600436) N3B-DI-SDM-2201, Desktop Instructions for Locus Mobile Application Groundwater and Stormwater Data Collection This summary applies to requirements for documentation of sample collection.
+Method Summary Sample Documentation Referenced Procedures: RCRA Ground-Water Monitoring Draft Technical Guidance (EPA 1992, 600436) N3B-DI-SDM-2201, R0, Desktop Instructions for Locus Mobile Application Groundwater and Stormwater Data Collection This summary applies to requirements for documentation of sample collection.
 The requested parameters, preservation and bottle type, chain of custody, required field parameters, and any additional information are included on the analytical request generated from the database.
 All sampling activities are documented in the field logbooks and appropriate field forms.
 Chain of custody is documented on the analytical request form and signed to verify that the samples were not left unattended.
 All field information, date and time of sample, purging and final field parameters, field condition observations, and names of sampling personnel are included in the specific sampling method field sheets.
-Field Quality Assurance/Quality Control Samples Referenced Document: • Current IFGMP Field quality assurance (QA)/quality control (QC) samples are required by the Consent Order and are discussed in detail in Appendix D. Field QA/QC samples to be collected are summarized below.
+Field Quality Assurance/Quality Control Samples Referenced Document: • Current IFGMP Field quality assurance (QA)/quality control (QC) samples are required by the Consent Order and are discussed in detail in Appendix D of this IFGMP.
+Field QA/QC samples to be collected are summarized below.
 Field duplicates are collected at a rate of 10% of all samples collected during a sampling campaign and are distributed proportionately by water type (surface water, alluvial groundwater, and intermediate/regional groundwater).
 Field blanks are collected at a minimum frequency of 10% of all samples collected in a sampling campaign.
 Equipment rinsate blanks are collected before a well with a nondedicated pump is sampled.
 Field trip blanks are included with any coolers containing samples submitted for volatile organic compound (VOC) analysis.
-Performance evaluation blanks are collected once per sampling campaign and analyzed for all constituents sampled for during the campaign.
+Performance evaluation blanks are collected once per sampling campaign and analyzed for all constituents sampled for during the campaign and analyzed for all constituents sampled for during the campaign and analyzed for all constituents sampled for during the campaign.